 8. Corned Beef Hash (For Leftovers)

 While not served with the main meal, corned beef hash is a classic way to enjoy leftovers.
 Mix shredded corned beef with diced potatoes and onions, then fry until crispy.
-Serve with a fried egg on top for a hearty breakfast or brunch option.
+Top it with a fried egg for a satisfying and hearty breakfast or brunch treat.

 By pairing corned beef with these classic sides and condiments, you’ll create a meal that’s flavorful, satisfying, and rooted in tradition.
 Whether you’re serving it for a holiday or a cozy family dinner, these pairings ensure that every bite is a celebration of comfort food at its finest.